Masking no longer required at UHS

 You can make an appointment to view your medical records at no charge.
 If you wish to receive a paper copy of your records for your own use, you may be charged a fee for processing the request.
 There is no fee for transferring your medical records directly to another health care provider.

 Can I access my family member’s medical records?

 State and federal laws determine who may have access to a patient’s information.
 If you are a parent or legal guardian of a minor child, in most cases you will be able to access the child’s health care information if you provide proper identification and sign a consent form.
-Legal representatives can also gain access to patients' records.
+Legal representatives can also gain access to patients' medical records in New York.
 The UHS Medical Records staff can answer any questions you might have regarding access to family members' information.

 Can my medical records be shared without my consent?

 Yes.
 The law allows for exceptions and typically limits the amount of information that can be released under special circumstances.
 Some examples would be in response to a medical emergency, under a court order, and in response to workman’s compensation claims.

 Unfortunately, medication errors happen.
 They happen in hospitals, in pharmacies,or even at home.